cepdnaclk/e23-co2060-Health-Management-System/README.md

 # Team 18
 ___

-# e23-co2060-project: Second Year Project
+# e23-co2060-project: Second Year Project.

 This project is a web-based Health Management System built using the MERN stack (MongoDB, Express, React, and Node.js).
 It aims to simplify hospital operations by providing a single platform for patients, doctors, lab technicians, and administrators.
 Each user role has a separate interface with clear permissions to ensure secure and organized access to data.